Last Updated: December 27, 2019

 - Accessing and modifying your information.
 To request or modify the personal information we hold about you, please write to us at the contact address provided in this policy.

 - Cookies Settings and Preferences.
-You may disable cookies and other tracking technologies through the settings in your browser.
+You may be able to disable cookies and other data collection technologies through the settings in your browser.